gfdelrosario12/gfdelrosario12/README.md

 ## About Me

-I'm a Computer Engineering student from the Philippines with a passion for transforming ideas into digital innovations
+I'm a Computer Engineering student from the Philippines with a passion for transforming ideas into digital innovations through software and technology.

 - 🌱 I'm currently learning and exploring various technologies in network engineering, cloud computing and software development.
 - 💼 I'm actively seeking internships and opportunities to apply my skills in real-world projects.